A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Introduction

 \section{Introduction}

-In recent years, the ever-increasing availability of data collected from networks such as streets or water systems has encouraged researchers to propose and develop new statistical models for the analysis of network data \citep{borovitskiy2021matern, bolin2023statistical,cressie2006spatial, hoef2006spatial}.
-A network of this type can be conveniently represented by a metric graph, which is a graph equipped with a notion of distance and where the edges are curves that connect the vertices \citep{berkolaiko2013introduction}.
-The difference from a combinatorial graph is thus that the edges are not only connecting the vertices, but are curves on which we want to define statistical models.
-An example of a simple metric graph and a simulated non-stationary process on it can be seen in Figure~\ref{graph_and_sim}.
+In recent years, the ever-increasing availability of data collected from networks such as streets or water systems has encouraged researchers to propose and develop new statistical models for the analysis of network data \citep{Borovitskiy2021Matern, Bolin2023Statistical,Cressie2006Spatial, VerHoef2006Spatial}.
+A network of this type can be conveniently represented by a metric graph, which is a graph equipped with a notion of distance and where the edges are curves that connect the vertices \citep{Berkolaiko2013Introduction}.
+The difference from a combinatorial graph is thus that the edges are not only connecting the vertices, but are curves on which we want to define statistical models (see Figure~\ref{graph_and_sim} for a simple example).

-As in Euclidean domains, the formulation of Gaussian processes is foundational for the development of new statistical models on metric graphs.
-For practical applications, it is typically important that the class of Gaussian processes allows for \begin{enumerate}[(i)] \item processes with different smoothness, and the smoothness can be estimated from data.
-This is in particular important if the model is used for spatial prediction \citep{stein1999interpolation, kb-kriging, geoga2023fitting, de2022information}; \item non-stationary covariance functions, where important characteristics such as marginal variances and practical correlation ranges can vary across the space.
-This is in particular important when modeling data over large spatial domains \citep{xiong2022covariance}; \item computationally efficient inference and prediction, so that it can be applied to large data sets \citep{lindgren2011explicit}. \end{enumerate}
+As on Euclidean domains, the formulation of Gaussian processes is foundational for developing new statistical models on metric graphs.
+For practical applications, it is typically important that the class of Gaussian processes allows for

+\begin{enumerate}[(i)] \item arbitrary smoothness, indexed explicitly by a parameter that can be estimated from data, which is particularly important for asymptotically optimal spatial prediction and interpolation \citep{Stein1999Interpolation, Kirchner2022Necessary};

+\item non-stationary covariance functions, where variances and practical correlation ranges can vary and be controlled, which is crucial when modeling on large or heterogeneous domains \citep{Paciorek2006Spatial, Xiong2024Covariance};